chocolateboy/jquery-highlighter/README.md

 })
 ```

 A selector for items.
-An item is a piece of updatable content e.g. a news
+An item is a piece of updatable content, e.g. a news
 story, article, or comment.
 The selector can either be a jQuery selector
 string, or a function which returns the items as a jQuery collection.

 If the item selector is a string and the
 [jQuery-onMutate](https://github.com/eclecto/jQuery-onMutate) plugin is loaded,
-it is used to (also) detect items that are loaded dynamically i.e. to highlight items
+it is used to (also) detect items that are loaded dynamically, i.e. to
-loaded or displayed after the initial page load.
+highlight items loaded or displayed after the initial page load.

 #### onHighlight